 - Building wind farms offshore makes sense in very densely populated coastal regions with high property values, because high property values makes onshore development is expensive sometimes leads to public opposition.

-Although offshore wind is often the most talked about part of the wind sector, today it represents less than 2% of global installed capacity.
-2011 installations of about 1,000 MW represented ~2.5% of the annual market.
+Although offshore wind is often the most talked about part of the wind sector, today it represents about 2% of global installed capacity.
+In 2014 1,713 MW of new offshore capacity was added, bringing the total to 8,759 megawatts.

 Our projections show that by 2020, offshore wind will be about 10% of global installed capacity.